skitsanos/foxx-builder/README.md

 Before deploying it on Netlify, make sure there are two variables replaced:

-- {YOUR_HOSTNAME} - the hostname where ArangoDb is running
+- `{YOUR_HOSTNAME}` - the hostname where ArangoDb is running
+- `{YOUR_DATABASE}` - ArangoDB database name where the Foxx service is installed
-- {YOUR_ENDPOINT} - endpoint where your flex services are mounted
+- `{YOUR_ENDPOINT}` - endpoint where your flex services are mounted

-Also please refer to [Exposing Foxx to the browser](https://www.arangodb.com/docs/stable/foxx-guides-browser.html) on ArangoDB documentation website.
+Also, please refer to [Exposing Foxx to the browser](https://www.arangodb.com/docs/stable/foxx-guides-browser.html) on the ArangoDB documentation website.